geosim/QAD/help/help_en/qad.rst

 ERASE
 ~~~~~

-Erase one or more objects.
+Erases one or more objects.

 EXTEND
 ~~~~~~

-Extend one or more objects..
+Extends one or more objects.

 FILLET
 ~~~~~~